AmaliaRial/CardioLink_PatientApp/README.md

 Differentiate user permissions and functionalities based on roles such as patient, doctor, and administrator each with specific permissions and access levels.
 * ### User Authentication
 Secure login system for user authentication and access control.

+* ### Database Integration
+Use of a relational database instead of plain text files.
+* ### Data Encryption
+Secure transmission of patient data using public-key encryption.

 * ### Patient Client Application
 Installed on the patient’s device for data reading and physiological monitoring.
 * ### Hospital Server Application
 Installed at the hospital, storing and managing data from multiple patients using a database.
 * ### Doctor Application
 Enables doctors to review and update patient information remotely.

-* ### Database Integration
-Use of a relational database instead of plain text files.
-* ### Data Encryption
-Secure transmission of patient data using public-key encryption.
-* ### Telegram Interface
-Patients and doctors could connect via smartphone apps for notifications or emergency alerts

 ## Users
 * **Patients**: Symptom reporting form.
 Physiological Monitoring via Bitalino